Social Anxiety

 And that’s something that can be very hard for most of us, especially if you have social anxiety.
 So this advice never really worked for me, because I always chose to bottle things up and take the hit.

-There’s nothing worse for me than to walk away from someone and feel like I wasn’t true to myself.
+Nothing worse for me than to walk away from someone and feel like I wasn’t true to myself.
 All because I wanted them to like me or not have a bad impression of me.
 Ugh.
 Yuck.

 People shut down at people who come at them.

-So while all of these are perfectly natural responses to someone reprimanding you, I want you to try your best to suppress them and instead:
+So, while all of these are perfectly natural responses to someone reprimanding you, I want you to try your best to suppress them and instead:

 You need to push those to the back of your mind.
 It’s hard to be rational when you’re experiencing those emotions.